Which is the best campsite for visiting Cardiff?

 Cardiff Caravan and Camping Park Review

 Booking was very easy.
 We arranged it over the telephone and paid a deposit, confirmation was received by email.
-Due to illness we had to change our booking dates and this was dealt with promptly.
+On one ocassion due to illness, we had to change our booking dates and this was dealt with promptly.

-Facilities at the Cardiff Caravan and Camping Park
+What facilities are there at Cardiff Caravan and Camping Park?

 Have a look around the site here –